cis-ds/course-site/content/homework/webdata/index.markdown

 # Overview

-Due by 9:30 am CT (Chicago) on July 21st.
+Due by 1:00 pm CT (Chicago) on November 24th.

 We learned three ways of collecting data from the internet: